The Rule of Benedict. English.

 The sister who is reader for the week

-shall take a little ablution before she begins to read,
+shall take a little diluted wine before she begins to read,

 on account of the Holy Communion